Causes of Acid Reflux & Heartburn

 What causes acid reflux?

-• An increase in stomach pressure caused by overeating, pregnancy or being overweight.
+• An increase in stomach pressure due to overeating, pregnancy or being overweight

 Other factors associated with acid reflux don’t affect the LES but cause an increase in stomach acid.
 For instance, acidic food and beverages like fried or fatty food, tomato-based meals, alcohol, and coffee can cause excess stomach acid.
 Stress has also been linked to general digestive upset, including increased acidity in the stomach.